 Thankfully it was only a break, and I was back five years later with Rachel and a huge crew.
 We returned in 2012 while living in China and then again in 2016.
 This is hands down one of our favorite places to see Phish.

-Seventeen years later, I’m beyond excited to return.
-Coming the day after my 35th birthday, it’s crazy to think that I’ve spent half of my life now following this band around.
+Eighteen years later, I’m beyond excited to return.
+Coming the day of my 36th birthday, it’s crazy to think that I’ve spent more than half of my life now following this band around.
 100 Phish shows in and I’m still going strong!

 Oh yeah… tickets and all that.
 Sorry guys, I tend to ramble.
-Deer Creek is a big outdoor shed with a massive lawn.
-If you’re OK with being on the hill, this will be a very easy ticket to get.
+Deer Creek is a big outdoor shed with a massive lawn, but it’s the only Midwest run this year.
+Saturday night is already sold out – even the Lawn Boys.
+Grab those Friday tickets and you know what they say about Sunday shows!

 Those who demand pavs will have to work a bit harder, so sign up for Cash or Trade and get that gold membership or get your finger in the air.